root-project/web/manual/histograms/index.md

 `9`: Forces a histogram to be drawn in high resolution mode.
 By default, the histogram is drawn in low resolution in case the number of bins is greater than the number of pixels in the current pad.

 `][`: Draws a histogram without the vertical lines for the first and the last bin.
-Use it, when superposing many histograms on the same picture.
+Use this, when superposing many histograms on the same picture.

 **Drawing options for 2-D histogram classes**